The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Exploiting LLM Agent-based Attack

 \subsection{Threat Model}

-\textbf{Black-box setting of the agent systems.} We assume a black-box setting where attackers do not have access to: \begin{inparaenum}[(i)] \item the internal parameters and weights of the underlying LLMs, \item the RAG embeddings model, \item and the employed retrieval techniques. \end{inparaenum} \\ \textbf{Assumption for the attacker capabilities.} We strictly follow the standard threat model assumptions for RAG Backdoor attacks.
+\textbf{Architecture and Black-box settings of agent systems.} We assume a black-box setting where attackers do not have access to any of these agent components: \begin{inparaenum}[(i)] \item the internal parameters and weights of the LLMs, \item the RAG embeddings model, \item and the employed retrieval techniques. \end{inparaenum} While recent literature~\cite{singer2025feasibilityusingllmsautonomously,LLM_hack_website,Wang2024BadAgentIA}, several production systems and highly starred GitHub projects~\cite{hexstrikeAI,Ng2025vxcontrol,Ashpreet2025agno,Nahya2025Wh0am123,Montgomery40_pentest-mcp,ibrahimsaleem_PentestThinkingMCP}, have reported that granting agents full bash access is a common strategy to enhance autonomy, such configurations are often inherently vulnerable-by-design.
+Consequently, our evaluation does not stop at this permissive baseline; rather, it extends to environments where terminal access is coupled with more restrictive tools, allowing for a more robust assessment of agent behavior under security constraints.

+In the context of multi-agent systems, the threat model must be adapted to reflect the architecture and interaction flows between agents and users.
+While the security assumptions established above for single agents still apply, in the the multi-agent system only one agent interacts directly with the user and the environment (e.g., is granted access to external sources of information).
+Consequently, this interface agent represents the sole entry point for both legitimate input and potential compromise, whether by direct or indirect means.
+The remaining agents within the system operate exclusively on information propagated from the interface agent, never interacting with the user.

+\textbf{Assumption of the attacker capabilities.} We strictly follow the standard threat model.
 We assume that the attacker has partial access to the RAG database, which means they only have the capability to inject some malicious text into the external source to create a poisoned database~\cite{zou2024poisonedragknowledgecorruptionattacks,shafran2025machineragjammingretrievalaugmented,cheng2024trojanragretrievalaugmentedgenerationbackdoor, chen2024agentpoisonredteamingllmagents}.
-This assumption aligns with practical scenarios where the agent's external knowledge source unit is hosted by a third-party retrieval service or directly leverages an unverified knowledge base. \\ \textbf{Attacker goal.} The attacker pursues two adversarial goals.
-The attacker’s primary goal is to misdirect the agent to execute specific actions that align with the attacker’s intent but are unintended by the user.
-The second goal is to maintain the perceived integrity of the output: whether or not the malicious actions are executed, the user should consistently receive the expected response, with no visible signs of compromise.
+This assumption aligns with practical scenarios where the agent's external knowledge source unit is hosted by a third-party retrieval service or directly leverages an unverified knowledge base.

-In our tests, the attacker's intent is to ensure that malware is successfully installed on the victim’s machine whenever the agent retrieves and processes the malicious command at any point in its workflow. \\ \textbf{Agent architecture assumption.} To support our analysis, we developed agentic RAG and LLM agents with terminal access.
-As reported in many recent works~\cite{singer2025feasibilityusingllmsautonomously,LLM_hack_website,Wang2024BadAgentIA}, websites~\cite{warp_agent_mode} and GitHub projects~\cite{Laszuk2025laszukdawid,Ng2025vxcontrol,Ashpreet2025agno}, giving agents access to a bash environment or system shell has become a common practice to improve their autonomy.